chientrm/com/README.md

-# chientrm.com – Personal Homepage
+# chientrm.com – Personal Homepage & Web App

-This is the source code for [chientrm.com](https://chientrm.com), the personal homepage of Chien Tran.
+This is the source code for [chientrm.com](https://chientrm.com), the personal homepage and web app of Chien Tran.
+Distributed as a web application via npm.

 ## Features

 - Modern, minimal design using [shadcn/ui](https://ui.shadcn.com/) React components
 - Responsive and accessible
-- Includes avatar, bio, and social/contact links
+- Express API backend with Swagger docs
+- Automated build and npm publishing via GitHub Actions

 ## Tech Stack